sourceduty/Computational_Sociodynamics/README.md

 ![Computational Sociodynamics](https://github.com/user-attachments/assets/ca98aed8-53ed-48a2-8370-6b8d90d86185)

-> Develop and simulate computational social dynamics.
+> An emerging scientific concept that integrates computational methods with the study of social dynamics, aiming to analyze, model, and predict complex social behaviors and interactions.

 #